the-tcpdump-group/tcpdump/README.md

 ### Dependency on libpcap
 tcpdump uses libpcap, a system-independent interface for user-level packet capture.
-Before building tcpdump, you must first retrieve and build libpcap.
+If your operating system does not provide libpcap, or if it provides a libpcap that does not support the APIs from libpcap 1.0 or later, you must first retrieve and build libpcap before building tcpdump,

 Once libpcap is built (either install it or make sure it's in `../libpcap`), you can build tcpdump using the procedure in the